centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

     * Event Log Readers
     * Performance Log Users
     * Performance Monitor Users
-    * Remote Management Users
+    * Remote Management Users.

-When all configuration is done, it should look like that:
+When the configuration is done, it should look like that:

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-user-7.png)

 ### Configure WMI permissions

 For this step, you will need to connect to one target server to configure adequate rights.
-Unfortunately, the WMI permission delegation can't be done through GPO, this configuration needs to be done localy on each server.
+Unfortunately, the WMI permission delegation can't be done through a GPO: this configuration needs to be done locally on each server.
-So to massively apply that configuration, we will create a configuration template from one of your servers then apply this template through a scheduled task on your servers.
+To apply that configuration massively, we will create a configuration template from one of your servers, then apply this template through a scheduled task on your servers.

-In PowerShell, run the following command line:
+In PowerShell, run the following command:

 ``` bash
 WmiMgmt.msc